NikSuPNU/NNCodec/README.md

 Compression speed on processors does't allow processing of high-speed signals, therefor we have to find other system, other system is FPGA's.
 Field-programmable gate array, FPGA https://en.wikipedia.org/wiki/Field-programmable_gate_array.
+Block of Conv1D unit we can present in the following form: